-Imagine you are approaching retirement.
-If you are eligible for SS retirement benefits based on your work history, you can claim benefits beginning at age 62.
-However, these benefits are structured such that the longer you wait (up to age 70), the larger your monthly benefit will be.
-Despite this, the majority of your fellow Americans claim benefits early, with roughly half claiming benefits at the earliest possible age (Muldoon & Kopcke, 2008; Song & Manchester, 2007).
-If you are like the average consumer, claiming early may be a financial mistake (Burtless & Quinn, 2002; Coile et al., 2002): It reduces the amount of your monthly benefit check as well as the amount of overall lifetime benefits you will receive.
-For example, imagine you are deciding between three possible ages at which you might claim benefits.
-If you claim benefits at age 62, your monthly benefit will be \$1,098 (based on the average monthly SS retirement benefit; SSA, 2014a).
-If you wait until age 66 to claim benefits, your monthly benefit will be \$1,464; if you wait until 70, it will be \$1,932.
-To put these numbers in perspective, your retirement assets total \$150,000 (based on the median level of retirement assets for the cohort of Americans currently facing this decision; Topoleski, 2013), which gives you a monthly income of only \$500 (using standard consumption rates; Bengen, 1994).
-Clearly, for you and many Americans, SS retirement benefits will be the bulk of your retirement income (NIA, 2007; SSA, 2010).
-Additionally, this decision is likely to be similar to your other retirement benefits decisions, such as decisions about employer defined benefit and defined contribution plans (e.g., Burman, Coe, & Gale, 1999).
-Thus, getting the benefit claiming decision right is critically important for your financial security in retirement.
+Eligible Americans can claim SS retirement benefits beginning at age 62.
+However, the benefits are structured such that the longer an individual waits to claiming (up to age 70), the larger their monthly benefit.
+Despite this, the majority of Americans claim benefits early, with roughly half claiming benefits at the earliest possible age (Muldoon & Kopcke, 2008; Song & Manchester, 2007).
+For the average consumer, this is a financial mistake (Burtless & Quinn, 2002; Coile et al., 2002): It reduces the amount of their monthly check as well as the amount of their overall lifetime benefits.
+For example, the average monthly SS retirement benefit at age 62 is \$1,098 (SSA, 2014a).
+If the individual waited until 66 to claim, the monthly benefit would be \$1,464; if she waited until 70, it would be \$1,932.
+To put this in perspective, the median level of retirement assets for this cohort is \$150,000 (Topoleski, 2013), which produces a monthly income of \$500, using standard consumption rates (Bengen, 1994).
+It is perhaps not surprising then, that for many Americans, SS retirement benefits make up the bulk of their retirement income (NIA, 2007; SSA, 2010).
+Thus, the benefit claiming decision is critically important for the financial security of many older Americans.
+It is also similar to decisions consumers face in the context of both defined benefit and defined contribution employer-sponsored programs (e.g., Burman, Coe, & Gale, 1999).